 In automotive applications, HFC leakage is nearly unavoidable, leading to continuous emissions throughout a vehicle's lifespan.

 Refrigerant emissions shall be included in the life cycle inventory as elementary flows.
-For mobile air conditioning (MAC) systems in passenger vehicles or temperature-controlled commercial freight vehicles, such emissions should be reported as non-exhaust emissions if the refrigerant used has a GWP₁₀₀ value equal to or greater than 150 kg CO₂eq/kg.
+For mobile air conditioning (MAC) systems in passenger vehicles or temperature controlled commercial freight vehicles, such emissions should be reported as non-exhaust emissions if the refrigerant used has a GWP₁₀₀ value equal to or greater than 150 kg CO₂eq/kg.
 Refrigerants with a GWP₁₀₀ below this threshold may also be reported as non-exhaust emissions, at the discretion of the practitioner.

 For Level 1 and Level 2, these recommended practices do not prescribe a specific methodology for quantifying refrigerant leakage to the environment.
 Instead, the approach for estimation is left to the practitioner, provided that the method is clearly documented and transparently reported.